-Students Enrolled in Advanced Courses by Race is calculated as the count of unique students of a race enrolled in the advanced course category divided by all unique students enrolled in that advanced course category.
 Enrollment calculations are based on which courses each student is enrolled in on October 31, 2021.
+Students Enrolled in Advanced Courses by race is calculated as the count of unique students of a race enrolled in the advanced course category divided by all unique students enrolled in that advanced course.

 The following course codes are used to determine advanced course categories.
 If a student is enrolled in any of the courses outlined below, they count positively towards being enrolled in an advanced course.
 Only credit-bearing courses are included in this metric.
-Each course may only count towards one of the categories.
+Each course may only count toward one of the categories.